 Hunt A Killer is a company that seeks to change the entertainment industry by delivering interactive and immersive experiences.
 They are the #6 fastest growing company on the Inc. 500 list.
-To date, they have shipped the Hunt A Killer game to over two million boxes to people all over the world.
+To date, they have shipped well over two million boxes of the Hunt A Killer game to people all over the world.

-Each month, you’ll receive a box with clues and then it’s up to you to piece it all together.
+Each month, you’ll receive a box with clues, and then it’s up to you to piece it all together.
 During each episode, you’ll use the contents of the box and the website to determine which character to eliminate.
-Every month, the plot thickens, and you get closer to revealing the murderer.
+Each month, the plot thickens, and you get closer to revealing the murderer.

 I opted to purchase one of the boxed sets, the Class of ’98 Complete Season Box Set.
 Normally, when you purchase a subscription, they ship you one new box each month, and it usually takes six months to solve the crime.
 However, I’m just not that patient.
 When you purchase a box set, you get all six boxes at once.
 On average, this equates to 10 to 15 hours of gameplay, maybe longer, depending on how long it takes you to solve the crime.

 How Much Does the Hunt A Killer Game Cost?

 In my case, the cost of the box was $180, plus $15.95 shipping, for a total of $195.95.
 At this point, I consider this to be expensive.
 But, my wife and I were looking for something new and exciting to do during the quarantine, so I splurged.
 According to the website, this is one of the most popular seasons, so I thought it would be a good place to start.

 Discount Codes and Coupons

 The company sent me a discount code via email, but it was only good for the monthly subscription model, but not the boxed set.
 So, before I signed up, I ran a quick search for discount codes and coupons.
 I found plenty of codes but none of them work, which was a little frustrating.